 During registration, you will be asked to provide the number of the shirt your child has and what number preferences your child wants in the event of a duplication on his/her new team.
 We will then provide an option to “opt out” of replacing your shirts (assuming they still fit, are in good condition andthere isnt a number conflict).
 We work with an outside vendor, and after team placements are determined, you will receive instructions on ordering your jerseys, practice jerseys and socks from this vendor.
-We will also hold a sizing day no later than the first week of May.
+We will also hold a sizing day the first week of May.

 It is very important to understand that all of the shirt ordering activities happen in June when rosters are set and numbers assigned.
 If you “opt out” and then change your mind, it will take several weeks to get replacement shirts for your child and there will be additional charges from the shirt company.

 Once teams are chosen from tryouts, the selection process for choosing who gets what number is based on the following:

 - Oldest player to youngest player

 - Rare case of two players with same # and same birthday alphabetical order (A to Z)